 The UWCSEA academic curriculum is a concept-based curriculum.
 This means that from K1 to Grade 12, each curriculum area (or subject) has standards, which identify key concepts that underpin that curriculum area.
 These standards are applied at all grade levels and build naturally in complexity through the Infant, Junior, Middle and High Schools, culminating in the IB Diploma in Grades 11 and 12.

-In turn, each standard has essential understandings that describe what a student should understand as a result of studying a particular content area.
+In turn, each standard has conceptual understandings that describe what a student should understand as a result of studying a particular content area.
 They are statements of understanding that are appropriate to a student’s developmental stage, and build towards the standard.

-In the High School, the standards, essential understandings and benchmarks specifically take into account the requirements of external examining bodies that set the (I)GCSE and IB Diploma examinations that students sit at the end of Grade 10 and Grade 12.
+In the High School, the standards, conceptual understandings and benchmarks specifically take into account the requirements of external examining bodies that set the (I)GCSE and IB Diploma examinations that students sit at the end of Grade 10 and Grade 12.

 Transition into UWCSEA's curriculum